Medically reviewed by Kristin Hall, FNP

 Here is what pelvic floor exercises look like if you want to try them yourself:

-- Identify your pelvic floor muscles – these are the muscles you engage to stop the flow of urine.
+Identify your pelvic floor muscles – these are the muscles you engage to stop the flow of urine.

-- Practice contracting your pelvic floor muscles – you should notice your testicles rising when you contract the muscles.
+Practice contracting your pelvic floor muscles – you should notice your testicles rising when you contract the muscles.

-- Contract your pelvic floor muscles and hold for 5 seconds.
+Contract your pelvic floor muscles and hold for 5 seconds.

-- Release and then repeat 10 to 20 times, increasing the duration of each hold as desired.
+Release and then repeat 10 to 20 times, increasing the duration of each hold as desired.

 Making changes to your lifestyle such as improving your diet and increasing your activity level will help resolve some of the underlying causes for ED and reevaluating the medications you are taking may help to take drug interactions off the list of factors contributing to your erectile problems.

-Before you can even think about which ED treatment to try, you need to talk to your doctor to determine the underlying cause for your erectile issues.
+Before you can even think about which ED treatment to try, you need to talk to your healthcare provider to determine the underlying cause for your erectile issues.